4 Steps To Easily Organize Around The Customer Journey

-I could go on forever listing benefits of a masterfully executed, horizontally addressed customer journey, but I won’t.
-(Not in this post, anyway. 🙂)
+I could go on forever, listing the benefits of a masterfully executed, horizontally addressed customer journey, but I won’t (not in this post, anyway🙂).

-Instead, I would like to talk about how the customer journey can play the role as an enabler for organisational change.
-Aligning an organisation, on all levels, around complex strategic and critical decisions.
-Acting as a springboard, (or a battering ram, depending on the task at hand) for making the prioritizations, eliminating risks and taking the right decisions fast.
+Instead, I would like to talk about how the customer journey can play the role of an enabler for organizational change.
+They can align an organization, on all levels, around complex strategic and critical decisions.
+They can also act as a springboard (or a battering ram, depending on the task) for making the prioritizations, eliminating risks, and choosing the right decisions fast.

 The key here is to address the customer journey vertically.

-E.g. When your customer is on-boarding to your service for the first time he/she is dependent on all the touch points and support systems vertically addressing this particular action.
-The customer doesn’t care about how you are organized or how your product is supposed to be perceived further down the line.
+E.g., When a customer is on-boarding for the first time to your service.
+They are dependent on all the touch points and support systems handling this specific action vertically.
+Customers don’t care about how you organize or how your product is supposed to be perceived further down their journey.
 You have to be relevant at the right moment to build loyalty and avoid churn.

-Below I will exemplify how the customer journey can play the role as an enabler for organisational change and aligning an organisation, on all levels, around complex strategic and critical decisions.
+Below I will exemplify how the customer journey can be the role of an enabler.
+Both for aligning and facilitating organizational change on all levels, helping with complex strategies, and critical decision-making.

-You have already started to invite and onboard paying customers into the Beta and at the last management meeting the key investor called out convincingly that “failing is not an option”.
+You have already started to invite and onboard paying customers into the Beta.
+At the last management meeting, the key investor sternly says that “failure is not an option”.

-All teams are working around the clock to make this high stake Beta launch a big success.
-Product, tech, data, marketing, hardware, finance, communication, operations, management are all running side by side.
-Stand-ups, big room plannings, all hands - everything is centered around the coming launch and the dependencies are extensive.
+The offering is a hybrid of digital and physical consumer experiences, which requires high demand among partners, adding to the difficulties of this scenario.
+All teams are working around the clock to make this high-stakes Beta launch a big success.
+Product, tech, data, marketing, hardware, finance, communication, operations, and management are all running side by side.
+Stand-ups, big room plannings, all hands on deck- everything is centered around the coming launch, and the dependencies are extensive.

-But even with the best intentions to work towards the same goal, the teams ended up working mainly in silos, making their own priorities and mapping their own customer journeys when not fighting about resources.
-And working in silos, in my experience, is one of the worst enemies of establishing a business critical customer experience.
+But even with the best intentions of working towards the same goal, teams ended up working mainly in silos, making their priorities and mapping their customer journeys when not fighting about resources.
+And working in silos, in my experience, is one of the worst enemies of establishing a business-critical customer experience.

-And so it happened that someone at the solidly invested tech startup came up with the idea of using the customer journey as the foundation for propel.
+And so it happened that someone at the tech start-up came up with a brilliant idea.
+They suggest using Custellence to map the customer journey as the foundation for propelling.

-The steps to tear down the silos and move towards customer centricity.
+The following steps were to tear down the silos and move towards customer-centricity.

 Step 1.
 Establishing the Beta customer journey

-Having this beta customer journey in place, the tech start up was now ready to move on to step 2.
+Having the Beta customer journey in place, the tech start-up was ready to move on to step 2.

 Step 2.
 Creating vertical divides and dedicated coordinators

-The customer journey was now divided into six vertical pieces, each piece representing the customer’s phases (In this particular example it was phases like Awareness, Becoming a customer, Using the product for the first time, Payment, etc.)
+The customer journey was divided into six vertical pieces, with each piece representing the customer’s phases.
+In this specific example, the journey would have phases like Awareness, Becoming a customer, Using the product for the first time, Payment, etc.

-Each divided vertical piece was then appointed to one dedicated coordinator.
-This Beta-Team of dedicated coordinators was responsible for identifying gaps, raising concerns and ensuring conditions for a successful launch.
-One key success factor was that the Beta-Team was cross-functional, representing different parts of the organisation to secure buy-in and fast decision loops when needed.
-Always with the mindset to stay true to the customer experience the entire organization has signed off and approved upon.
+Every individual divided vertical piece was then appointed one dedicated coordinator.
+This Beta-Team of dedicated coordinators was responsible for identifying gaps, raising concerns, and ensuring conditions for a successful launch.
+One crucial success factor was that the Beta Team was cross-functional, representing different parts of the organization and securing buy-in and fast decision loops when needed.
+Always with the mindset to stay true to the customer experience the entire organization had approved and signed off on.